allemas/jdk-22/README.md

 }
 ```

-We have two concurrent task, each can fail and we need to wait both have finished before return.
+We have two concurrent tasks, each can fail and we need to wait until both have finished before returning.
-The developer should coordinate manually the lifetime of theses two subtasks and recover if anything go wrong.
+The developer should manually coordinate the lifetime of these two subtasks and recover if anything goes wrong.

-If Virtual thread allow to spawn a ton of thread.
-Structured concurrency propose to coordinate them and enable observability tools.
+If Virtual thread allows spawning a ton of thread.
+Structured concurrency proposes to coordinate them and enable observability tools.
-With the Structured Concurrency API build a maintainable, reliable and observable code(for a webserver for ex) will be easier.
+With the Structured Concurrency API building a maintainable, reliable and observable code(for a web server for example) will be easier.

-With theses tools, we can recore the previous example.
+With these tools, we can refactor the previous example like this :
 ```java
 Response handle() throws ExecutionException, InterruptedException {
     try (var scope = new StructuredTaskScope.ShutdownOnFailure()) {